Court agrees to pause collection of Trump's massive civil fraud judgment if he puts up $175M

 “What he’s done is such a disservice and should never be allowed to happen again,” said Trump, who argues that the fraud case is discouraging business in New York.

-James' office, meanwhile, noted that the judgment still stands, while collection is paused.
+James' office, meanwhile, noted that the judgment still stands, even if collection is paused.

 “Donald Trump is still facing accountability for his staggering fraud," the office said in a statement.